Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Experiments

 \subsection{Imputation}

-First, we address the imputation task, which is a common problem in time series.
-We address the classical imputation setting, where the series to be imputed are a system consisting of $n$ univariate samples that are partially observed over a given time window.
-Using our approach, we can predict the continuum of each individual based on partial observations.
+We consider the classical imputation setting where $n$ time series are partially observed over a given time window.
+Using our approach, we can predict for each time series the value at any timestamp $t$ in that time window based on partial observations.